Non-Abelian homology and homotopy colimit of classifying spaces for a diagram of groups: Homotopy colimit for a non-abelian homology group

 Coproduct in the category of pointed simplicials sets will be called a wedge.
 According to \cite[Ch.XII, \S 3.1]{bou1972}, the wedge is weakly equivalent to the homotopy colimit of a diagram over a discrete category in the category of pointed simplicial sets.

-\begin{lemma} For an arbitrary family of groups, there is a weak equivalence $\bigvee_{i\in I} BG_i \approx B (\MYstar_{i\in I}G_i)$. \end{lemma} {\sc Proof.} Note that this assertion follows from a more general theorem due to Whitehead \cite[Theorem 4.0]{fie1984}.
+\begin{lemma} For an arbitrary family of groups, there is a weak equivalence $\bigvee_{i\in I} BG_i \approx B (\MYstar_{i\in I}G_i)$. \end{lemma} {\sc Proof.} This statement follows from a more general theorem of Whitehead mentioned in the papers \cite[Theorem 4.0]{fie1984} and \cite{bro1984}.
 It will suffice for us to use the natural weak equivalence $B(G_1*G_2)\approx BG_1\vee BG_2$ following from the assertion proved in \cite[Lemma 3.8]{dwy1980}.

 In the case of a finite set $I$ this assertion can be proved by induction.
 If $I$ is infinite, then we use the weak equivalence $\bigvee_{i\in J} BG_i \approx B (\MYstar_{i\in J}G_i)$ for each finite subset of $J \subseteq I$.
 Passing to a colimit with respect to a set of finite subsets and using the assertion \cite[Ch XII, \S 3.5]{bou1972} that the colimit of pointed simplicial sets with respect to a directed category is weakly equivalent to a homotopy colimit, we obtain the assertion of this lemma. $\Box$